Corporate Governance

 * = attended by invitation of the Chair of the Committee

-** = during the year James Barham and William Good held short notice Board meetings as an authorised committee of the Board
+** = during the year James Barham and William Good held short notice Board meetings as an authorised committee of the Board, typically formally dealing with the exercise or granting of share options once sanctioned by the full Board

 Directors can formally attend meetings either: in person, or remotely by conference call or by video conferencing.
-Since the advent of the coronavirus pandemic, the majority of meetings have been held remotely by video conference.
-A hybrid approach to board meetings using a mix of face to face and/or video conference was adopted in the financial year and is expected to continue in this mixed format going forward.
+A hybrid approach to board meetings using a mix of face to face and/or video conference was again adopted in the financial year and is expected to continue in this mixed format going forward.
 Wherever possible all Directors attend in the same manner, e.g. all in person or all by video to ensure optimal interaction and discussion.

 Committees